 A Wildlife & Old Hacienda Tour

 We learned about the sugar-cane process, made tortillas, ate traditional snacks, listened to and sang a little music, and drank coffee at an old Sabanero (Costa Rican cowboy) house.
 Then we cruised the Tempisque River bordering Palo Verde National Park, where we saw iguanas, crocodiles, white-faced capuchin monkeys, bats, and a variety of birds.
-A buffet lunch of traditional Costa Rican cuisine was served at La Casona.
-We also learned about Costa Rica’s coffee plantations and tasted some of the product.
-Lastly, we had a brief tour of Liberia.
+Afterward, a buffet lunch of traditional Costa Rican cuisine was served at La Casona.
+Next, we learned about Costa Rica’s coffee plantations and tasted some of the product.
+To wrap up our day trip, we had a brief tour of Liberia.
 I highly recommend this tour for its blend of culture, history, food, and wildlife sightings.

 Mega Combo Tour

-This tour started with an amazing zipline through the rain forest canopy.
-Then tour attendees could go down a long, twisty water slide or enjoy some traditional snacks and Costa Rican coffee.
+This tour started with an amazing zipline through the rainforest canopy.
+Then the tour attendees could go down a long, twisty water slide or enjoy some traditional snacks and Costa Rican coffee.
 A buffet lunch of traditional food was provided.
 Then the tour group rides horseback or takes a tractor ride down to natural hot springs, a steam room, and a volcanic mud bath.